Biometric Time Clock

 A biometric employee time clock identifies an employee by a unique physical attribute and allows the employee to clock in and out for a shift.
-Possible identifiers include a fingerprint, facial geometry, iris scan or hand vein pattern.
+Possible identifiers include a fingertip, facial geometry, iris scan or hand vein pattern.

 How does a biometric employee time clock system work?

 Any biometric employee time clock system requires a physical device and compatible software.
 The device may be a physical time clock or a personal device such as a smartphone or tablet.
 The software is typically a cloud-based time and attendance system.